Sootpaws/progressive-image-format/README.md

         resolution and cannot be loaded further if the image scale is increased
     - Performance - Both the encoding and decoding/rendering have extremely poor performance, and could be significantly optimized
-    - Integration - The Javascript rendering system is difficult integrate into a standard webpage
+    - Integration - The Javascript rendering system is difficult to integrate into a standard webpage
 - Analysis
     - Limited range of comparison samples - Although the images chosen for the demo and efficiency comparison are intended to cover a broad range of